aws-samples/eks-workshop/README.md

 As you save edits to a page, the site will live-reload to show your changes.

 #### Auto Deploy:
-Any commits to master will auto build and deploy in a couple of minutes.
+Any commits to main will auto build and deploy in a couple of minutes.
 You can see the currently deployed hash at the bottom of the menu panel.

 Any commits to a branch will auto build and deploy in a couple of minutes to a custom route named with the branch name.
 You can see the currently